tpaananen/Docker-CLI-For-Windows/README.md

 ## After waking up from hibernate

-- Reset WSL networking if your containers need network access
+- Reset WSL networking if your containers need network access outside the machine.

 ## Docker in WSL with VPN